-How Accurate is GPS Speed in a Vehicle Tracking System and How Does it Assist in Fleet Management?
+How Accurate is GPS Speed in a Vehicle Tracking System?

 On July 3, 1886, mechanical engineer Karl Benz drove the first automobile in Mannheim, Germany, reaching a top speed of 16 km/h (10 mph).
 Today the fastest car Hennessey Venom GT can reach speeds up-to 270 mph.
 The reason speed is monitored is not just for setting a record but in practicality it is used by fleet companies for ensure road/ consignment safety along with enhancing green driving habits.

 According to Richard Langley, professor of geodesy and precision navigation at the University of New Brunswick, GPS speed is more accurate than most of the speedometers.